iamavi07/PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 #### Package

-* In any embedded board we have seen, the part of the board we consider as the chip is only the ***PACKAGE*** of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufatured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by ***WIRE BOUND*** method which is none other than basic wired connection.
+* In any embedded board we have seen, the part of the board we consider as the chip is only the ***PACKAGE*** of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufactured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by ***WIRE BOUND*** method which is none other than basic wired connection.

 ![image](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/7562205a-7435-46c7-a66e-de1626911f14)
 ![image](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/7005a9e3-79da-4590-bea0-eb3768127a3d)